Racism in China

 Racism in China (种族主义 (種族主義, zhòngzú zhǔyì)) arises from Chinese history, nationalism, sinicization, and other factors.
-Racism in the People's Republic of China has been documented in numerous situations.
-Ethnic tensions have led to numerous incidents in the country such as the Xinjiang conflict, the ongoing internment and state persecution of Uyghurs and other ethnic minorities, the 2010 Tibetan language protest (a protest against the sinicization of Tibet), the 2020 Inner Mongolia protests (a protest against the sinicization of Inner Mongolia), discrimination against Africans in particular and discrimination against Black people in general.
+Racism in the People's Republic of China has been documented in numerous situations such as the Xinjiang conflict, the ongoing internment and state persecution of Uyghurs and other ethnic minorities, the 2010 Tibetan language protest (a protest against the sinicization of Tibet), the 2020 Inner Mongolia protests (a protest against the sinicization of Inner Mongolia), discrimination against Africans in particular and discrimination against Black people in general.

 Demographic background

 China is a largely homogeneous society; over 90% of its population is Han Chinese.

 History

 Ethnic taxonomies were an aspect of Qing dynasty governance since the 1600s.
+Prejudice against darker skin in China was historically based upon class and related associations with the poverty of laborers working under the sun.

-Claims about "race" being based in science and physiological differences were introduced to China by Europeans.
-The idea of East Asian people belonging to a single "yellow race" was invented by European scientists in the 1700s and later introduced to China.
-Chinese intellectuals initially embraced European concepts of race due to admiration of Western science.
+Scientific racist notions of East Asian people belonging to a single "yellow race" were first posited by European naturalists in the 1700s and later introduced to China.
+Intellectuals of the late Qing dynasty initially embraced social Darwinist racial taxonomies due to admiration of Western science, and as a defense mechanism in response to European colonialism.
 These intellectuals also accepted a view categorizing Chinese as "yellow," in part due to favorable connotations of "yellow" in Chinese culture.
+Major Qing-era reformers Yan Fu and Kang Youwei articulated views of Black people as "unintelligent" and Kang advocated for sterilizing Black people to prevent their procreation.